nodejs/abi-stable-node/napi_error_handling.md

                                                           napi_value* result);
 ```

-On success, result will contain the reference to the JavaScript `Error` object.
+On success, result will contain the handle to the JavaScript `Error` object.
 If you determine after retrieving the exception that you cannot
 handle it after all, you can re-throw it with the following function: